confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ## Topics

 Topics are named collections of records.
-Their function is to let you hold events of mutual interest together.
-A series of click records might get stored in a "clicks" topic, so that you can access them all in one place.
+Their purpose is to let you hold events of mutual interest together.
+A series of click records might get stored in a "clicks" topic so that you can access them all in one place.
 Topics are append-only.
 Once you add a record to a topic, you can’t change or delete it individually.